symphus/Symphus/README.md

-# Hello, I'm Richard Lopez Ortiz
+# <a href="https://www.linkedin.com/in/richard-lopez-ortiz-13959b308/">Richard Lopez Ortiz</a>'s IT and Cybersecurity Project Portfolio 🔐

 As a dedicated cybersecurity professional, I am committed to leveraging my expertise and passion for safeguarding sensitive information and protecting organizations against evolving